Schedule Free Consultation

 Are Small Plane Crashes More Common Than Other Types?

 Savvy travelers favor air travel because it’s faster and less accident-prone than other methods of transportation.
 Airplanes can reach most domestic destinations in hours, while international travel seldom takes more than one day.
 Likewise, traveling by air allows you to get to your destination faster, provides in-flight entertainment, and offers a sense of comfort.
-Small planes in particular can be a fantastic method of getting from point A to point B in a beautiful and exciting way.
-Likewise, small aircrafts can be cheaper and quicker than larger planes depending on your location and distance.
+Small planes, in particular, can be a fantastic method of getting from point A to point B in a beautiful and exciting way.
+Likewise, small aircraft can be cheaper and quicker than larger planes, depending on your location and distance.

 However, while flying is generally a safe way to travel, small plane crashes are still surprisingly common.
 Some analysts consider small private planes to be just as dangerous as cars, even though crashes involving small planes typically don’t receive as much media attention as major airliner crashes.
 Victims of a plane accident may experience permanent injury or death in the crash, leaving surviving family members behind.